-IV.
-PROGRAM ADMINISTRATION
+V. PROGRAM ADMINISTRATION AND LOAN INTEREST

 We anticipate minimal administrative work to facilitate the adoption of markers by both the Trust and adopting entities, the restoration of markers, and the installation of new markers.
 We anticipate work to market the marker program and to raise funds for program continuance.
 Emails, phone calls/conference calls are primary anticipated expenses.
+This amount also includes interest on the loan used to do the project for which transportation enhancement re-imbursement is sought.